 Your body and your mind love mindfulness.
 It’s the ultimate tool for resilience and for building strength against fear, stress, anxiety, depression, and anger – all those emotions that can throw us into panic mode.
 All those things that can throw our society into panic mode, too.

 Mindfulness is the best gift you can give to yourself and others.
-So extend the holiday gift-giving season a bit by signing up for Resilience and Wellness!

 In this workshop you will learn: